Sunday, July 5, 2026

-Calculate drug dosage by body weight (mg/kg), volume to administer, and pediatric dose checks.
-For clinicians, nurses, and pharmacists.
+Calculate drug dosage by body weight (mg/kg), IV volume to administer, and pediatric maximum-dose checks.
+Built for clinicians, pharmacists, and pharma trial operations.

 Weight (kg)